 Transfer of the remaining species from Psychotria subg.
-Heteropsychotria to Palicourea is now proceeding (Taylor & Gereau, 2010; Taylor, 2015), as the numerous individual species are studied and their circumscriptions and relationships clarified.
-The list of species of Palicourea below includes all the species that have been formally transferred to this genus.
-Accepted names in Palicourea are listed in bold-face type below, with synonyms listed in non-bold type.
-The infrageneric classification of each species is cited on its species project page along with notes about its identification and distribution.
+Heteropsychotria to Palicourea is underway; the list of species of Palicourea below includes all the species that have been formally transferred to this genus, and the placement in the infrageneric classification of Palicourea is noted on each species's page.

 The diversity of species and morphology, and in particular inflorescence arrangement, flower features, and display colors, is stunning in Palicourea and exploration of montane areas of Central and South America continues to discover new, morphologically unexpected species at a significant rate.
 Understanding of the component species and their features will be necessary to understand the factors that have stimulated this exceptional diversification in Palicourea.
 The wide variation in inflorescence and flower features in the group, including the range of display colors, suggests that diversification is related in good part to pollination adaptations, as proposed for a diverse montane group of Solanaceae that grows together with Palicourea and has generally similar flowers, pollination, and variation (Muchhala et al., 2014).
 Palicourea also includes a good amount of variation in infructescence arrangement and color, fruit size and color, and pyrene form, so adaptations for dispersal also probably play a role.
 As with any study of evoluationary patterns, a solid and reasonably comprehensive taxonomy of the study group is needed before its radiation can be accurately understood.
 This taxonomy is the current focus of my work.